tanishk-ou/pokemon_sprite_gan/README.md

 ## GAN Architecture
 ### Initial Model
-Conv2d layers for discriminator with ReLU and BatchNorm2d. \\
+Conv2d layers for discriminator with ReLU and BatchNorm2d. <br>
 ConvTranspose2d layers for generator with ReLU and BatchNorm2d.